die-dimitry/modernTrade/RAILWAY_SETUP.md

 ### "Railpack couldn't determine how to build app":
 - Railway couldn't detect Node.js project
 - **Solution:** Ensure Root Directory is set to `backend` (where package.json exists)

+### "No start command was found":
+- Railway is looking at the wrong directory (root instead of backend)
+- **Solution:**
+  1. Go to Service → Settings → Root Directory
+  2. Set it to `backend`
+  3. Save and redeploy
+  4. The `backend/railway.json` file will now be used, which explicitly defines the start command

 ### Build fails:
 - Check that Root Directory is correct